These delectable pastries feature a crumbly and buttery pastry base, topped with sweet pineapple jam.

 Homemade Pineapple Paste vs Store Bought Pineapple Paste

-For homemade pineapple paste, choose the Morris pineapple for best taste!
+If you are making homemade pineapple paste, choose the Morris pineapple for best taste!
 Smell the bottom of the pineapple.
 Ripe ones will have a pleasantly sweet pineapple scent.
 I like to have a 50-50 mix of ripe and slightly unripe pineapples.

 I have also included some tips and tricks in the recipe card below for baking these tarts with homemade and store bought paste 🙂